Rohit-Satyam/PGL-Data-Visualization-Course/README.md

 - S4Vector merge function to merge dataframe in R: https://bioconductor.org/packages/release/bioc/vignettes/S4Vectors/inst/doc/S4VectorsOverview.html
 - inspectdf: https://alastairrushworth.com/inspectdf/

-We will also discuss briefly about markdown and Rmarkdown format.
+> Not yet tired?
+Meet the gg joint family [here](https://exts.ggplot2.tidyverse.org/gallery/)

->Note for gantt chart the example data is present [here](https://docs.google.com/spreadsheets/d/1A_sRyEks7z1DjQW1G6dCIrSgX7U9mZ4sOxcl--iVLFE/edit?usp=sharing) and instead of using R package we will use it's web interface [here](https://ganttrify.europeandatajournalism.eu/)
+>Note for gantt chart the example data is present [here](https://docs.google.com/spreadsheets/d/1A_sRyEks7z1DjQW1G6dCIrSgX7U9mZ4sOxcl--iVLFE/edit?usp=sharing) and instead of using R package we will use it's web interface [here](https://ganttrify.europeandatajournalism.eu/) We will also discuss briefly about markdown and Rmarkdown format if time allows.

+> If you want to know more about the Do's and Dont's of Visualization, go to this website and see [blogs](https://coolinfographics.com/dataviz-guides)
 ### C. Creating Scientific Diagrams using Bioicons:
 Here we will discuss the resources you can use to make scientific diagrams when you are deprieved of platforms such as Biorender.
 This will be a theoretical presentation on the following sources.
 With few examples, we will show you hot to perform SVG file manipulation as well and different kind of image formats you should use.